Skip to main content

 Run and refine

-Once your steps are connected and configured, add a sample document and run it, check the results, and adjust.
-Publish when it looks right.
+Once your steps are connected and configured, add a sample document and run it, check the results, and adjust until they look right.
 See The building blocks for what each step does and how to configure it.

 Common shapes